A - FOREWORD

 Well, the secret lies in common sense, Thinking through and experiencing, experimenting with the obvious movements.

-But it is difficult to swim against the stream of old tradition, as odd they might be.
+But it is difficult to swim against the stream of old traditions, as odd and obviously silly these traditions might be.

 This article contradicts our traditional way of thinking about bow technique.
 It is a systematic analysis into the elements contributing to our quality of sound.
 It is independent of individual hands and instruments.
 It will create insight into the process of sound production and sensitivity with exercises to realise improvement.